smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ### Getting Consent to Control a Module (6.0+ Only)
 Some OEMs may wish to ask the driver for consent before a user can control a module.
 The `SDLGetInteriorVehicleDataConsent` RPC will alert the driver for consent in some OEM head units if the module if not free (another user has control) and `allowMultipleAccess` (multiple users can access/set the data at the same time) is `true`. `allowMultipleAccess` is part of the `moduleInfo` in the module object.

 Check the `allowed` property in the `SDLGetInteriorVehicleDataConsentResponse` to see what modules can be controlled.
-Note the order of the `allowed` array is 1-1 with the `moduleIDs` array you passed into the `SDLGetInteriorVehicleDataConsent` RPC.
+Note the order of the `allowed` array is 1-1 with the `moduleIds` array you passed into the `SDLGetInteriorVehicleDataConsent` RPC.

 !!!
 Note
 You should always try to get consent before setting any module data.
 If consent is not granted you should not attempt to set any module's data.